-Section 120 of the MVRMA authorizes the Review Board to establish guidelines respecting the process of carrying out environmental impact assessment, including preliminary screening.
+&lt;sup>3Section 120 of the MVRMA authorizes the Review Board to establish guidelines respecting the process of carrying out environmental impact assessment, including preliminary screening.
 The Land and Water Boards, which conduct most preliminary screenings, and other screeners have assisted the Review Board in drafting this document.

-See the EIA Guidelines for more information on the entire EIA process.
+&lt;sup>4See the EIA Guidelines for more information on the entire EIA process.